 Am I on a similar trajectory as my beloved mother?

-So what shall I do?
-How will I turn to my own inner voice first and then use that centered space to reach out as a member of the health care community to the larger conversation that is happening?
-My inner voice reminds me that I am a woman seeking wellness, as well as a community of kindness, and I know myself to be a creator of life built on the foundation of self-care and compassion.
-I will take those foundations and offer the tools of Homemade Health to answer some of the questions often raised during dreams, in coffee shops, around my kitchen table, and on social media.
+How can we turn to our inner voices first and then use that centered space to reach out?
+My inner voice reminds me that I am a woman seeking wellness.
+It also reminds me I am in a community of kindness, and I know myself to be a creator of life built on the foundation of self-care and compassion.
+We can all listen to the still, small positive voices of our wise relatives, too.
 I will listen to what others are saying and be grateful for the shared wisdom of all those who are part of this health conversation.